pavinair14/smart-social-portal/README.md

----

-# 🧭 Smart Step — Multi‑Step Form (React + TypeScript)
+# 🧭 Social Support — Multi‑Step Form (React + TypeScript)

-A progressive, accessible multi-step form built with React, TypeScript, and Vite.
-It features schema-driven validation (Zod), seamless step navigation, multi-language support (English + Arabic), and AI-assisted writing for text areas.
+Social Support Application is a government service portal prototype that allows citizens to easily apply for financial assistance through a guided, multi-step form.
+The system collects personal, family, and financial information and uses AI assistance to help users describe their financial situation clearly and effectively.
+It is designed to be responsive, accessible, and bilingual (English/Arabic) for an inclusive user experience.

 ---